Why The Phone Call is Dead for Millennials

 There is a fascinating logic to this and when you combine this with the obsessive usage of the smartphone as a touch device (an average of over 2,600 touches a day in the UK according to The Economist) then you can see how the inbound phone call is all but dead in for those below the age of 30.

 What’s the payment once you reach the young person

 Millennials are also often referred to as the ‘now’ generation.
 They want to get things out of the way with minimal friction.
 It’s especially true for payments.
 From slick ‘a few clicks’ e-Commerce to contactless offline transactions, young people are used to faster payments.
 This is why your payments process should be frictionless and user-friendly.

-Digital receivables management addresses both of these behavioral changes: Firstly, by sending reminders via SMS and email the millennial can engage through the channel of their choice.
+Digital receivables management addresses both of these behavioural changes: Firstly, by sending reminders via SMS and email the millennial can engage through the channel of their choice.
 Secondly, linking through to simple, mobile optimised payment pages delivers the same frictionless payment experience.

-But what about the older generation which are still the majority?
+But what about the older generation which is still the majority?
 Well, this is where multiple communication scenarios come in.
 A digitised and automated receivables process can deliver multiple communication streams into which you can cluster customers by any criteria. collectAI also sends print letters with the option to scan a QR code to increase your data quality.
 So you could have SMS and email focused scenarios for millennials and layer in calls and letters for older age groups .**

 2018 may see the final nail in the coffin of the outbound voice call for millennials.
 If you employ ‘smart receivables’ you can embrace the change and increase your collection rates, reduce costs and improve customer satisfaction as well.